dan-subic/ratbags/docs/src/extras/magic-crafting.md

 * A wizard's enchanting lab & expertise
 * Two weeks of time, to allow the enchantment to take

 The _Target_ can be any object small enough to hold.
+Wands are traditional.

 The _Target_ can also be a person's body part (including a PC's).
+The upside is that a PC can get new powers without carrying an item around.
+The downsides are that the powers can't be loaned to anyone else, and if something goes wrong, the PC is stuck with the changes.

+## Costs

+A wizard will typically charge 300g to create a _Craft_ in their lab.

+A PC will need to supply their own _Target_ and _Element_- wizards are unlikely to give up their personal supply of spirits.

+A Soul Catcher (1 slot, 120g) can be used to trap adjacent spirits.
+It looks like a leaden French press, with a gold-plated rod and a hatch on the bottom.

 ## Procedure